-Tee is a type of fittings that allows fluid to flow on its main pipe and branch out.
+Tee is a type of pipe fitting that allows fluid to flow on its main pipe and branch out.
 The branch can be designed equally the same size as the main pipe (known as Equal Tee), or smaller size than the main pipe (known as Reducing Tee).

-Barred Tee is a special type of Tee that is based on a normal tee (can be either an equal tee or a reducing tee) that at a later stage, will be added with bar plates inside the branch outlet (From inside it looks like a steel cage) to restrict the pig from flowing from the header pipe into the branch pipes.
+Barred Tee is a special type of Tee that is based on a normal tee (can be either an equal tee or a reducing tee) that at a later stage, will be added with bar plates inside the branch outlet (From inside it looks like a steel cage) to restrict the PIG (pipeline PIGGING) from flowing from the header pipe into the branch pipes.

 Design Codes and Standards for Tee and Barred Tee

 - The international standard dimension of the tee will be covered under ASME B16.9 or MSS-SP 75 (for DN16 and above).
 Click here to know more about Tee Connections.